dart-lang/pub-dev/doc/help-scoring.md

 To view packages you have liked, use the **My pub.dev > My liked packages** menu option.

+## Download counts

+The daily number of downloads for each version of each package on pub.dev is stored by pub.dev for providing a measure of package usage.

 ## Popularity

 Popularity measures the number of apps that depend on a package over the past 60